PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 ### Use Realism Tastefully
 Cubyz is not a realistic game.
 The world is very whimsical and has rules of its own, sometimes inspired by the real world, but never copied without a good reason.

+### Avoid Excessive Additions
+Unless there is a genuine functional reason for a variant or addition to be added, they should be avoided.
+Try to use or modify existing items and blocks first before creating new ones.

 ## Player Engagement
 ### "How would the player feel?"
 Put yourself in the shoes of a player encountering a mechanic for the first time and ask yourself this.
 The goal is to make the player feel how you want them to, whether that be satisfaction, fear, or intrigue.